Heavy Homework is Good for Kids

 Contrary to popular mythology (perpetrated mainly by teary-eyed anti-homework pundits, but also by aforementioned students), there's no such thing as "too much homework."
 And here's a newsflash: most parents are actually happy with heavy homework loads.
 Apparently "heavy homework" parents know what the research has revealed: heavy homework does not produce a negative impact on either child or family life.

-This new finding flies in the face of "de-educators" who say that heavy homework gobbles up free time that could be spent with family, friends and extra-curricular activities, they say.
+This new finding flies in the face of "de-educators" who say that heavy homework gobbles up free time that could be spent with family, friends and extra-curricular activities.

 The caveat, of course, is that while parents stay the course (no matter how many complaints they hear), they should always be involved and supportive.
 As students increase time completing homework, parents are should follow up their effort by showing their support for good study habits - e.g., a quiet home with minimal distraction (television, video games).
-This and past studies show that no matter how much time a student spends on homework, parental involvement is essential.
+This and past studies show that no matter how much time a student dedicates on homework, parental involvement is essential.
+With personal experience, I'd add that it is impossible for students to feel great about the drudgery of any kind of work.
+However, when they see their parents reading, they tend to read more.
+When parents engage them in non-instructive conversation about school work, students enjoy the interaction and retain lessons better.

 Ken Kiewra, a professor of educational psychology at the University of Nebraska and an expert on learning strategies, homework and study methods, observes that the findings should ease parent's sense that homework robs children of free time.
 "Parents [in the study] generally report that children spend ample time playing and socializing and report that homework workloads are reasonable," says Kiewra.